georgbasler/Controllability/README.md

 Boston, Massachusetts, USA
 6. Center for Cancer Systems Biology, Dana-Farber Cancer Institute, Harvard Medical School, Boston, Massachusetts, USA

-## Citation

-If this software is useful for your work, please include the following reference in your publication or redistribution:

-Georg Basler, Zoran Nikoloski, Abdelhalim Larhlimi, Albert-László Barabási, Yang-Yu Liu (2012): Control of fluxes in metabolic networks.
-Genome Research, 26: 956-968. https://doi.org/10.1101/gr.202648.115

 ## Running the code